Azure/azure-sdk-for-net/sdk/modelsrepository/Azure.Iot.ModelsRepository/README.md

 ### Thread safety

 We guarantee that all client instance methods are thread-safe and independent of each other.
-See thread safety [guideline](thread_safety_guideline).
+See thread safety [guideline][thread_safety_guideline].
 This ensures that the recommendation of reusing client instances is always safe, even across threads.

 ### Additional concepts